jjmontesl/cubesviewer/doc/guide/installation.md

 CubesViewer full application includes the complete of user interface features to explore and navigate a Cubes Server.

-The full CubesViewer application, includes a server-side Python/Django application which serves as backend for some of the operations (ie. saving / sharing).
+The full CubesViewer application includes a server-side Python/Django application which serves as backend for some of the operations (ie. saving / sharing).

 The CubesViewer application is a web application and as such it must be served by an HTTP server.